silverMatt92/aws-training/VPC/tshoot-exercise/README.md

 4. Picnic-BastionHost.yaml
 5. Picnic-EC2-broken.yaml

 Please don't read the files otherwise you could understand what's broken in the architecture.
+Once done, remember to delete the stacks in the opposite order w/r of their creation, to avoid paying for something you don't use.

 # Objectives
 The architecture is broken, solve the issues and make the followings working: